-A longer closed book (semester) test will be written in June or July.
-The test will be written before or during the June/July examination.
+A longer closed book (semester) test will be written in the first or 2nd week of semester 2 (in July).
 The test will count 40% towards the class component mark.
 A second (shorter) test will be written at the end of semester two.
 This test will count 20% towards the class component mark.